SquarePine/CPPCompilerFeatureSupportChecklist/README.md

 This repository amalgamates information about public C++ compilers and their feature support.

+Please feel free to correct and contribute via pull requests!

+---

 # Legend
 ## Checkmarked Cell
 Feature is fully supported, and no workarounds are needed.